Santander Cycles: Reception

-In June 2011, TfL issued a 'critical improvement plan' to the contractor, Serco, demanding immediate improvements in service, and in a comment to the press a TfL spokesman stated that "the service it (Serco) has provided for our Barclays Cycle Hire users has not reached the consistently high standards we expect," adding "We expect to see immediate improvements."
+In June 2011, TfL issued a "critical improvement plan" to the contractor, Serco, demanding immediate improvements in service, and in a comment to the press a TfL spokesman stated that "the service it (Serco) has provided for our Barclays Cycle Hire users has not reached the consistently high standards we expect," adding "We expect to see immediate improvements."
 Serco has in turn admitted that "some aspects of the service still need to be improved."

-Redistribution of bikes has also been hindered by the refusal by the councils of Westminster and of Kensington & Chelsea to allow Serco to move bikes around their boroughs at night, between the hours of 22.00–08.00, creating significant challenges in meeting morning peak demand.
+Redistribution of bikes has also been hindered by the refusal of the councils of Westminster and of Kensington & Chelsea to allow Serco to move bikes around their boroughs at night, between the hours of 22:00 and 08:00, creating significant challenges in meeting morning peak demand.

-At the time of launch, anti-arms-trade campaigners protested against Barclays' involvement in the scheme and attached stickers to the bikes highlighting the Bank's investment in the arms trade.
+At the time of launch, anti-arms-trade campaigners protested against Barclays' involvement in the scheme and attached stickers to the bikes highlighting the bank's investment in the arms trade.

-The Cycle Hire scheme and those who delivered it achieved recognition from a wide cross-section of industries impacted by the project.
+The scheme and those who delivered it achieved recognition from a wide cross-section of industries impacted by the project.
 A total of 15 awards were received within a year of launch recognising not just the impact on transport in London but also the innovative design, the public relations exercise and the challenging delivery timescales.
-Those awards included "Best Facility" from the London Cycling Campaign and an Infrastructure award from the Institution of Civil Engineers.
+Those awards included "Best Facility" from the London Cycling Campaign, and an Infrastructure award from the Institution of Civil Engineers.